OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.botssoexecutiondialog._constructor_.md

 ## BotBuilderCloudAdapter.BotSsoExecutionDialog.(constructor)

-Create a new instance of the BotSsoExecutionDialog.
+Creates a new instance of the BotSsoExecutionDialog.

 <b>Signature:</b>